 - Once home, remove the rag from the outflow pipe.

 - Fit your new flange over the pipe and make sure that there are no spaces between the flange and the floor before screwing it into place.
 Attach using your used or new screws and bolts.
 Once in place, you should have two bolts sticking up for the toilet.

 - Lay the toilet on its side and put the new wax ring on the round mouth that sits on top of the flange.

 - Replace the toilet by lining up the holes on the toilet base with the two bolts.
 Make sure to keep the toilet straight and as perpendicular as possible when lowering.

 - Press down to seal the wax ring with the flange.

 Reconnect your water supply hose and turn the water on.

 Once the toilet bowl is full, flush it a few times to make sure it is working correctly without leaks.
 If the floor is dry and the toilet is not wobbling—you have succeeded and saved yourself quite a bit of money in the process!

-If you ran into problems with this DIY, check out this guide on installing new toilets; there are tips and questions you can ask when hiring a plumber, in case you need one.
+If you run into problems with this DIY, check out an online guide on installing new toilets; there are tips and questions you can ask when hiring a plumber, in case you need one.